alyssaantonio-dev/ai-social-good-project/README.md

 ## One failure case tied to a lab output

-## The oversight decision and the one change, each with its tradeoff stated.
+## Oversight and Tradeoff — Where does human review sit, and what does the one change cost?